kbaseattic/data_api/jslib/README.md

         cd jslib
         npm install

+    If you have run `npm install` before, and there is nothing to do, you may just see a warning like "npm WARN package.json kbase-data-api-js@0.0.1 No repository field.".
+This is normal and harmless and you can ignore it.

     b.
 Change to the top-level directory and run "bower" to update JS libraries.
 Again, you will get some output, but this should run much faster than the previous step.

         cd ..